 N2SF Overview

-The National Network Security Framework (N2SF) is a new public security model that classifies security levels according to data importance and risk (MLS) instead of traditional physical network isolation, and applies optimized security controls accordingly.
+The National Network Security Framework (N2SF) is a new public security model that classifies security levels according to data importance and risk (MLS) instead of traditional physical network isolation and applies optimized security controls accordingly.
 It aims to enable the public sector to safely use the latest technologies like AI and cloud while thoroughly protecting national information assets.
+The Security Guideline 1.0 was officially released in September 2025, and in May 2026 the revised national cybersecurity directive abolished the blanket network-separation mandate in favor of C/S/O classification with differentiated controls.

 Multi-Level Security (MLS) Layers